Happy New Year!!

 We are welcoming 2018 with our doors wide open here at Sugar Fix!

-When making new years resolutions, one of them may be to improve your smile.
+When making New Year resolutions, one of them may be to improve your smile.
 When looking at your smile in the mirror or in photographs, you may see that you don’t fully love your smile.

 Damage to your teeth can cause stress and you might find yourself being embarrassed to smile.
 Fortunately, when it comes to reshaping and transforming your smile, you have a lot of options!
-Dr. Jessica Emery is very skilled in the art and science of using advanced dental technology to give you a complete smile makeover.
+Dr. Brittany Dickinson is very skilled in the art and science of using advanced dental technology to give you a complete smile makeover.

 Two of Sugar Fix’s most popular cosmetic procedures are porcelain veneers and dental bonding using composite resin – the same tooth-colored material used in aesthetic fillings!
 These two treatments address several of the same concerns in different ways.